The long road to wellness

 Today is her first day back in the office after months away from work.
-She’s put in 10 years as a social worker with the government of Alberta’s children services and has been away due to Post-traumatic Stress Disorder.
-She’s nervous about returning because it was a work related injury, and she and her employer didn’t parted ways on good terms.
+She has put in 10 years as a social worker with the government of Alberta’s Children’s Services and has been away because of post-traumatic stress disorder.
+She’s nervous about returning because it was a work-related injury, and she and her employer didn’t part ways on good terms.

-It’s normal for workers to bring their pets to the office, so Jacqueline’s three-legged black lab, Emerson, is tagging along to help ease the stress of her first day.
-No one can make her laugh like him, and she’s considered him to be her saviour during the healing process.
+It’s normal for workers to bring their pets to the office, so Moore’s three-legged black lab, Emerson, is tagging along to help ease the stress of her first day.
+No one can make her laugh like him, and she considers him her saviour during the healing process.

 “Why am I here?” she mutters to herself as she takes a seat at the giant table.
 “What am I thinking?”

-This place has caused her so much pain over the past year that it feels like she returning to the scene of the crime.
+This place has caused her so much pain over the past year that it feels as if she’s returning to the scene of the crime.
 Her gut tells her she’s making a mistake.

 She hears two dogs fighting behind her.
-She turns around to find Emerson laying in a pool of blood.
-His single front leg has been torn off in the attack.
+She turns around to find Emerson lying in a pool of blood.
+His single front leg has been torn off in the attack

 “No!” she screams while looking down at her dying dog.
 “How could I have trusted them again?!”